 - (e) The Board of Transportation shall adopt the annual secondary construction program for each county after having given the board of county commissioners of each county an opportunity to review the proposed construction program and to make recommendations as provided in this section.
-The Board of Transportation shall consider such recommendations insofar as they are compatible with its general plans, standards, criteria and available funds, but having due regard to development plans of the county and to the maintenance and improvement needs of all existing roads in the county.
-However, no consideration shall be given to any recommendation by the board of county commissioners for a deviation in the paving projects or in the priority for paving secondary road projects in the proposed construction program that is not made in accordance with subsection (d). - (f) The secondary road construction unpaved roads paving program adopted by the Board of Transportation shall be followed by the Department of Transportation unless changes are approved by the Board of Transportation and notice of any changes is given to the board of county commissioners.
-The Department of Transportation shall post a copy of the adopted program, including a map showing the secondary road paving projects rated according to the approved priority of each project, at the courthouse, within 10 days of its adoption by the Board of Transportation.
-The board of county commissioners may petition the Board of Transportation for review of any changes to which it does not consent and the determination of the Board of Transportation shall be final.
-Upon request, the most recent secondary road construction unpaved roads paving programs adopted shall be submitted to any member of the General Assembly.
-The Department of Transportation shall make the annual construction unpaved roads paving program for each affected county available to the newspapers having a general circulation in the county."
+The Board of Transportation shall consider such recommendations insofar as they are compatible with its general plans, standards, criteria and available funds, but having due regard to development plans of the county and to the maintenance and improvement needs of all existing roads in the county. - (f) The secondary road construction and unpaved secondary roads paving programs adopted by the Board of Transportation shall be followed by the Department of Transportation unless changes are approved by the Board of Transportation and notice of any changes is given to the board of county commissioners.
+Upon request, the most recent unpaved secondary road construction and unpaved roads paving programs adopted shall be submitted to any member of the General Assembly.
+The Department of Transportation shall make the annual construction program for each affected county available to the newspapers having a general circulation in the county."